simonschoe/blogdown-website/content/authors/simon/_index.md

 ---

-I am a prospective PhD student intrigued by research at the intersection between data science and accounting.
-After having explored different facets of data science (e.g., text mining and predictive modelling) in the context of accounting and finance at the [Münster School of Business and Economics](https://www.wiwi.uni-muenster.de/fakultaet/en) as well as [Copenhagen Business School](https://www.cbs.dk/en), I will continue this journey - starting in April 2020.
+I am a PhD student intrigued by research at the intersection between data science and accounting.
+After having explored different facets of data science (e.g., text mining and predictive modelling) in the context of accounting and finance at the [Münster School of Business and Economics](https://www.wiwi.uni-muenster.de/fakultaet/en) and [Copenhagen Business School](https://www.cbs.dk/en), I envision to contribute to the field with the principles of open science in mind.

 During my time as a student research assistant at [Research Team Berens](https://www.wiwi.uni-muenster.de/ctrl/), I gained experience in experimental design, data collection, statistical modelling and Monte Carlo simulation in R and taught classes in management accounting, operations research and SQL.

-As an intern at Miele, BASF and Bayer, I supported and worked on multiple projects within the accounting domain and gained hands-on experience in working with operational data from prevalent accounting information systems using R and Tableau.
+Beisde, I worked as an intern at Miele, BASF as well as Bayer.
+I supported and worked on multiple projects within the accounting domain and gained hands-on experience in working with operational data from prevalent accounting information systems using R and Tableau.

-My research focuses on ...